 If you do not meet the calculus requirement, the Psychology Department accepts the following equivalencies (you will need to show the department a transcript, certificate, or statement of accomplishment once you have completed your calculus equivalent):

-- University of Toronto's Math Department's Preparing for University Mathematics Program (PUMP).
+- University of Toronto's Math Department's Preparing for University Mathematics Program (PUMP) - only PUMP Level I is required; PUMP Level II does not need to be taken.

 - Any calculus course offered through U of T's Math Department.